pyRiemann/pyRiemann-qiskit/examples/ERP/README.txt

 Classification of ERP
 ---------------------

-Event related potential classification with quantum algorithm and Riemannian geometry.
+Event related potential classification with quantum algorithms and Riemannian geometry.